carterdbroom/carterdbroom/README.md

 # Carter Broom

 I'm am a first year Computer Science student at McMaster University that has a passion for programming.
-The projects I make are made to help solve real life problems.
+I make projects to solve real life problems.

 ---